Ohio Rental Agreement

 Ohio Landlord Tenant Laws

 • Evictions – Ohio landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to quit, which can vary depending on the eviction type.
 This means evictions in Ohio can take between a few days to a few months.
-Ohio properties covered by the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act are federally entitled to a minimum 30 days of advance notice before a landlord can file eviction, which can extend the eviction process.
+Ohio properties covered by the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act are federally entitled to a minimum 30 days of advance notice before a landlord can file eviction.
+This often can extend the eviction process.

 To learn more about landlord tenant laws in Ohio, click here.